thesps/GlobalCorrelator/README.md

 ### Layer-1 designs

-#### `regionizer_mux_pf`: `regionizer_mux` + PF@360

-This setup runs the mux regionizer + the PF at 360 MHz with II=6 (same clock as the regionizer)
- * the EMP input pattern files can be generated with `l1pf_hls/multififo_regionizer/run_hls_csim_pf_puppi.tcl`
- * the IP core for PF can be build with `make_hls_cores.sh pfHGCal_2p2ns_ii6` (which runs `l1pf_hls/run_hls_pfalgo2hgc_2p2ns_II6.tcl`)

-A vhdl testbench simulation in vivado can be run with `test/run_vhdltb.sh` run with `mux-pf` as argument.
- * The first PF outputs arrive at frame 124 in the testbench output, compared to 54 in the reference from HLS (HLS has an ideal 54 clock cycle latency for the regionizer, to stream in the inputs, and zero latency for PF)

-TODO:
- * The VHDL testbench uses the VHDL output files from the IP core synthesis directly instead of importing the IP core, so it may break if anything changes in the synthesis.
-It was tested only in Vivado 2018.3.

 #### `regionizer_mux_pf_puppi`: `regionizer_mux` + PF@360 + Puppi@360

 This setup runs the mux regionizer + the PF and Puppi at 360 MHz with II=6 (same clock as the regionizer)